-If that’s what you’re going here in search of, then the bad news is that you’ve been looking at outdated information – Sayulita has well and truly been discovered.
+If that’s what you’re going in search of, then the bad news is that you’ve been looking at outdated information.
+Sayulita has well and truly been discovered.

-The good news is that it’s still a great place to visit, so long as you’re aware of the downsides first and don’t arrive under any illusions, you’re in for a good time.
+The good news is that it’s still a great place to visit.
+So long as you’re aware of exactly what to expect beforehand and don’t arrive under any illusions, you’re in for a good time.

-We’re gonna run you through the best things to do in Sayulita, plus lift the lid on the not so great parts as well to give you a totally balanced view of what to expect from this place.
+Plus we’ll lift the lid on the not so great parts and discuss what’s become Sayulita’s elephant in the room.
+We’re hoping to give you a totally balanced view of what to look forward to from this place.

 The Best Things to Do in Sayulita